d-rug/d-rug.github.io/index.md

 Welcome to the Davis R Users' Group (D-RUG)!
 We are a community of R-Users at UC Davis who support each other in using [R](https://cran.r-project.org/) for science and research.
 Our focus is providing a space for beginning and intermediate users to learn from each other.

-Following current social distancing guidelines, we have weekly, online 2-hour work sessions every Tuesday from 10am-12pm.
+Following current social distancing guidelines, we have weekly, 2-hour work sessions every Wednesday from 10am-12pm.
 Please see our online forum/discourse site (<a href="https://d-rug.discourse.group/" target="_blank">Discourse</a>), it's a friendly place to post R-related questions, or search for ones that have already been asked.

 We have no TAs - just mutual support from folks working on/in R and related topics.
-A group of D-RUG coordinators help organize and schedule worksessions and presentations.
+A group of D-RUG coordinators help organize and schedule work sessions and presentations.
 We usually have a few presentations each quarter on a wide range of R topics, from methods, best practices, new packages, or simply for folks to get feedback on their projects.
 Let us know if you're interested!

 ## Join the (e)Mailing List